{{org_field_logo}}

 - Via an advocate, legal representative, or any authorised third party.

-All feedback will be handled sensitively, respectfully and confidentially, in accordance with the General Data Protection Regulation (GDPR) and our Data Protection Policy.
+All feedback will be handled sensitively, respectfully and confidentially, in accordance with UK GDPR and the Data Protection Act 2018, and our Data Protection Policy.

 5. Complaints Handling Procedure